The Canadian Alps

 Day 5 - Athabasca Falls

-June 26.
-It’s a day of powerful falls.
-Starting at the top of Sunwapta Pass we’ll follow the waters of the Athabasca River from it’s headwaters in the Columbia Icefields downhill to Sunwapta Falls.
+It’s a day of powerful falls and long descents.
+Starting at the top of Sunwapta Pass we’ll follow the waters of the Athabasca River from its headwaters in the Columbia Icefields downhill to Sunwapta Falls.
 Created by a hanging valley, a place where a smaller glacial valley “hangs” over a larger glacial valley the falls roar over the precipice.
 Then it’s more downhill riding past the Goats & Glaciers Lookout to the thundering Athabasca Falls (elev.
 3,862’).
 From here you can choose to shuttle into Jasper or pedal the last 20 miles of the Icefields Parkway into town.
 Mileage options 0 - 65.

 Day 6 - Maligne Lake

-June 27.
-After a breath taking ride along the Icefields Parkway, we visit the waters of Maligne Lake, the largest lake in Jasper National Park.
-Today is filled with choices of how you’ll spend the day in Jasper - hike, bike, shop, but they are all crowned with a leisurely cruise on Maligne Lake and our farewell dinner.
+We visit Maligne Lake, the largest lake in Jasper National Park.
+Today is filled with a leisurely cruise on Maligne Lake and our farewell lunch.
 Mileage options 0 - 34.

-June 29.
 What an awesome week!
 The wonder of the Icefields Parkway, Lake Louise and Columbia Icefields.
-The history, food, people, and the amazing crew of Pedalstroke Tours!
+The views, food, and the amazing crew of Pedalstroke Tours!
 Now it’s time to return home and begin planning for your next Pedalstroke Tour!
-After breakfast we’ll shuttle back to Calgary International Airport and area hotels.
+After lunch on Maligne Lake we’ll shuttle back to Calgary International Airport and area hotels.

-Please note, registered participants will receive detailed itineraries and timelines each day during the Rider Meeting.
+Please note, registered participants review detailed itineraries, maps, and timelines each day during the Rider Meeting.

 2025 Pricing